Formstone/Formstone/docs/core.md

 #### Widget

 Widget plugins are implicitly tied to an element to enhance or change the interface.
-Examples of Widgets include input enhancements like Picker or Selecter.
+Examples of Widgets include input enhancements like Checkbox or Dropdown.
 A simple Widget might look like:

 ```javascript
 ;(function ($, Formstone, undefined) {